 Every object has a center of mass.
 Sometimes, it is easy to guess where the center of mass will be.
 For example, a pool ball's center of mass is located in the middle of the ball.
 Usually, if an object is symmetrical, the center of mass is located somewhere on the line of symmetry.
 However, it is not always easy to guess where on the line of symmetry an object's center of mass is located.
 For example, imagine a triangle that has two sides with the same length.
 The triangle can be folded in half and the sides will match up, so there is a line of symmetry, but where on that line is the center of mass?
 One way to figure it out would be to cut the triangle out of paper, fold it in half along the line of symmetry, and try to balance it on a needle.
 In this case, you'd find that the center of mass is closer to the wide end of the triangle.
 This is because there is more mass at the wide base of the triangle than at the pointed top of the triangle; the center of mass is closer to where there is more mass.

-For the Tightrope Trials activity, students use symmetrical objects to learn about the center of mass.
+For the Tightrope Trials associated activity, students use symmetrical objects to learn about the center of mass.
 Non-symmetrical objects have a center of mass, too!
 The center of mass can be found for these objects by examining how they balance, as well.
-Students examine non-symmetrical objects in the Perching Parrot activity.
+Students examine non-symmetrical objects in the Perching Parrot associated activity.

 Engineers are interested in an object's center of mass because the center of mass acts as a point around which forces can be balanced.
 You can always hold a ruler up with two fingers — one at each end, but if you can find the center of mass, you only need to use one finger to hold the ruler up.
 The force of gravity pulling down on the ruler can be thought of as lots of little forces along the whole length of the ruler, or as one larger force, acting only upon the center of mass.
-If an engineer can locate the center of mass, than s/he can figure out where to apply a force to keep that object in equilibrium.
+If an engineer can locate the center of mass, then s/he can figure out where to apply a force to keep that object in equilibrium.

 Whenever an object is not moving, or stationary, it is said to be in static equilibrium.
-As described in Lesson 1, external forces are acting on the object, but they must cancel each other out for to the object be in static equilibrium.
+As described in Lesson 1, external forces are acting on the object, but they must cancel each other out for the object to be in static equilibrium.
 For example, a building that is in static equilibrium has two forces — the center of mass pulling downward toward the Earth's center and the ground "pushing up" on the building (Newton's third law).
 The downward force of gravity and the upward reaction force of the ground must be equal and opposite in magnitude for the building to be in static equilibrium.
 In terms of analyzing the force of gravity, the building is just like our ruler — we can choose to think of the gravity as lots of little forces acting on every part of the building, or as one larger force acting through the center of gravity.

 Like everything else, human bodies have a center of mass.
 For most adults, the center of mass is located 2 or 3 cm below the belly button, midway between their stomach and back when standing up straight with their arms at their sides.
 In children, though, the center of mass is a little bit higher (~5%) because typically their heads are larger and their legs are shorter than an adult's.
 If you stretch your arms straight up, you raise your center of mass by about 5 to 8 cm.
 Every time you move your limbs, your center of mass moves!
 Invite the students to think about how their center of mass moves when they walk.
 Notice that when you stand on one leg, you move your hips over that leg, so that your center of mass is in line with your foot.
 Without even thinking about it, we adjust our center of mass to stay in equilibrium.
 Moving our center of mass is what we call balance.
 If your center of mass gets too far away from your feet, for example when you bend over too far, you are no longer in equilibrium, and you will fall over!